-Predatory gambling is when state governments partner with powerful corporate gambling interests to use commercialized gambling – gambling being run as a business – to exploit and defraud citizens and their communities across the United States.
-It’s America’s most-neglected major problem.
+Predatory gambling is when state governments partner with powerful corporate gambling interests to use commercialized gambling – gambling being run as a business – to exploit citizens and their communities.
+Unlike any other business, in commercialized gambling there is a predatory and adversarial relationship between the gambling operator and its customer, the gambler.
+They are trying to take you down.

-What separates commercialized gambling from every other business, including vices like alcohol and tobacco, is it’s a big con game.
-It’s a form of consumer financial fraud and exploitation, similar to price-gouging and false advertising.
+What separates commercialized gambling from every other business, including other vices like alcohol and tobacco, is it’s a big con game.
+It’s a form of consumer financial fraud in the family of price-gouging and false advertising.

-The most revealing truth about the fraud behind commercialized gambling is that nearly all of the people who profit from regional casinos and lotteries and the public officials who lobby to bring them in, don’t gamble themselves.
-We have awarded these individuals special status in what we call “The Hypocrite Hall of Fame.”
+The most revealing truth about the con behind commercialized gambling is that nearly all of the people who profit from regional casinos, lotteries, and online gambling, along with the public officials who lobby to bring them in, don’t gamble themselves.
+We have awarded these individuals special status by inducting them into “The Hypocrite Hall of Fame.”

 In 1969, New Jersey congressman Cornelius Gallagher wrote that if the Garden State enacted a lottery “we could abandon all taxation in New Jersey and increase every service in our state four times over.”

 Today, New Jersey has a state lottery, several casinos, online casino gambling, and commercialized sports betting.
-Yet the state is in the worst fiscal condition of any U.S. state, ranking 48th in the nation in George Mason University Mercatus Center’s report on the fiscal condition of states.
+Yet the state is in the worst fiscal condition of any U.S. state, ranking 49th in the nation in Truth in Accounting’s 2024 Financial State of the States report on the fiscal condition of states.

-New Jersey exemplifies how government-sanctioned gambling has been a spectacular failure as a revenue source.
-It’s proven to be THE biggest budget gimmick and the calling card of anti-reform politicians across the U.S.
+New Jersey exemplifies how commercialized gambling has been a spectacular failure as a revenue source.
+It’s proven to be THE biggest budget gimmick and the calling card of anti-reform politicians of both political parties across the U.S.

-Yet gambling lobbyists and some public officials continue to tout government-sanctioned gambling as a way to raise tax revenue.
+Yet gambling lobbyists and some public officials continue to tout commercialized gambling as a way to raise tax revenue.
 But history has shown repeatedly that this argument is either overstated or wrong.
-According to the Rockefeller Institute of Government at State University of New York-Albany, the organization doing the best independent research on public revenues from gambling, states creating new revenue streams from gambling may see momentary bumps in tax income but “in the long-run, the growth in state revenues from gambling activities slows or even reverses and declines.”
+According to the landmark report on public revenues from gambling by the Rockefeller Institute of Government at State University of New York-Albany, states creating new revenue streams from gambling may see momentary bumps in tax income but “in the long-run, the growth in state revenues from gambling activities slows or even reverses and declines.”

 Many states tout lotteries as a way “to improve education” yet these states have not seen significant improvement in their education rankings over the last two decades.

 Also troubling for taxpayers, gambling operators are not allowed to fail by the state.
 For example, when casinos come up short, states usually provide new infusions of money, reduced taxes, reduced funding for gambling addiction measures, or other concessions such as lifting smoking bans and loss limits, in order to sustain revenues and profitability.
-Rhode Island, Delaware, and New Jersey, to just name a few, have all taken special steps to help casinos that might otherwise fail.
 Public tax dollars too often prop up gambling operators.

 The way we raise money to pay for our government says as much about our democratic principles and values as the way we spend it.

-• For the two-thirds of citizens who never gamble, you end up paying higher taxes for less services and worse state budget problems over the long term.
-You foot the bill for the inevitable budget deficits produced by state-sanctioned gambling.
+Two-thirds of citizens rarely or never gamble.
+But they end up paying higher taxes for less services and worse state budget problems over the long term.
+They foot the bill for the inevitable budget deficits produced by commercialized gambling.

-• You pay in another damaging way.
-Government-sanctioned gambling lowers our national standard of living because it’s a sterile transfer of money from millions of ordinary people’s pockets into a small number of other people’s pockets, producing nothing new and nothing of lasting value.
+Lastly, all the citizens who don’t gamble also pay another way.
+Commercialized gambling lowers our national standard of living because it’s a sterile transfer of money from millions of ordinary people’s pockets into a small number of other people’s pockets, producing nothing new and nothing of lasting value.
 Its economic impact is similar to throwing your money on the street so someone else can pick it up – it redistributes wealth without creating it.
 Because this nonproductive activity nevertheless uses up time and resources, we experience a reduced national standard of living, a consequence that impacts all of us.

-While there may be risk associated with buying shares in the traditional stock market, that is where the analogy ends.
+But while there may be some risk associated by investing in shares in the traditional stock market for the long-term, that is where the analogy to gambling ends.

-The gambling operators know it.
-With the zeal of a teetotaler, nearly all of the people who profit from regional casinos and lotteries, and the public officials who lobby to bring them in, don’t gamble themselves.
+And the gambling operators themselves know it.
+With the zeal of a teetotaler, nearly all of the people who profit from commercialized gambling, and the public officials who lobby to bring them in, don’t gamble themselves.
 Yet they put their money into assets like stocks and real estate.
 Why?

-In sharp contrast, the Annualized Dow Jones Industrial Average Return (DJIA) including dividends reinvested was 11.02% between 1950 and 2016, for an astounding 66 year total DJIA return of 116,125%.
-While the DJIA can and has gone down in some of those years, and that people can and do lose money speculating and trying to time the market, the record of steady, conservative stock market investing is excellent.
+In sharp contrast, the Annualized S&P 500 Average Return including dividends reinvested was 10.97% between 1970 and 2024, for an astounding 54 year total return of 30,074%.
+While the S & P 500 can and has gone down in some of those years, and that people can and do lose money speculating and trying to time the market, the record of steady, conservative stock market investing is excellent.

 In addition, commercialized gambling operators hire the brightest people they can find (e.g. odds-makers, computer programming whizzes, sophisticated marketers) for the specific purpose of taking as much money as possible from customers.
 On the other hand, the investment industry hires the smartest and best-performing analysts it can find in order to help make money for customers.
 It’s about as different as it can get.

-Watch Warren Buffett, one of the world’s greatest stock market investors, describe why government-sanctioned gambling should be phased out.
+Watch Warren Buffett, one of the world’s greatest stock market investors ever, describe why commercialized gambling promoted by states should be rolled back.

 No American jurisdiction has EVER documented a decline in illegal gambling after states began sponsoring gambling, regardless whether it’s lotteries, casinos or internet gambling.